wavemaker/docs/website/blog/2024-05-27-label-accessibility.md

 Here's a breakdown of the changes:

-Default Behavior: When you drag and drop a label widget, the markup will now include class="p" and type="p" appended to the "wm-label" element by default.
+**Default Behavior**: When you drag and drop a label widget, the markup will now include class="p" and type="p" appended to the "wm-label" element by default.
 This translates to a `<p>` tag in the preview, ensuring proper accessibility.

-Template Layouts: Changing the template layout (e.g., H1, H2) will update both the class and type attributes accordingly.
+**Template Layouts**: Changing the template layout (e.g., H1, H2) will update both the class and type attributes accordingly.
 The preview will then reflect the corresponding heading tag (e.g., `<h1>`).
 Layouts like "Primary Text" and "Secondary Text" will continue to use the `<p>` tag.

-Implicit Conversion: Labels within widgets like cards, accordions, and panels will be automatically converted to the appropriate semantic tag (`<p>` or `<h1> `to `<h6>`) based on their existing class values.
+**Implicit Conversion**: Labels within widgets like cards, accordions, and panels will be automatically converted to the appropriate semantic tag (`<p>` or `<h1>` to `<h6>`) based on their existing class values.

-As of now in Wavemaker when we drag and drop a label widget on to canvas and preview it we can see that `<label>` tag with class defined in the element and as per the class css is applying.
-If when we change the template layout to H1, H2, etc.. only the class is changing and the tag is label itself.
-As per the accessibility standards it is not correct so to overcome this the label tag is replaced.

-After the current change  when we drag and drop label by default class="p" type="p" appended to "wm-label" in markup and when we preview it the label tag is replaced with `<p>` tag and same with template layouts.
-For example if we change the template layout to "H1" then the type and class will change to "H1" and the preview with `<h1>` tag and for the other layouts like Primary Text, Secondary Text `<p>` tag will get applied.

-All labels within widgets like cards, accordion, panel, etc.. will be implicitly converted to `<p>`, `<h1>` to `<h6>` tags based on their current class values.
+### Addressing Potential Issues

 :::note
 As default class "p" is getting added when we drag and drop a label widget on to canvas now it will be a block element.
 But for previous projects we don't have class "p" as default so it will be a inline-block element.
 :::

-## Differences

-### Before and After change
+## Differences Before and After change

+This section showcases the visual differences between the previous and updated behavior.

-#### Label in Markup
+### Label in Markup

-- In the studio when we drag and drop a **label** onto canvas and go to markup tab to see the differences as given below.
+- In the studio when we drag and drop a **Label** onto canvas and go to markup tab to see the differences as given below.

 **Before**